 Teenager among 3 people dead after car crashes into pole along River Road near L'Auberge

-BATON ROUGE — Another person involved in a Monday night crash along River Road near the L'Auberge Casino was pronounced dead at the hospital after two people, including a 15-year-old, died at the scene of the crash.
+BATON ROUGE — The East Baton Rouge Parish coroner said Tuesday that a third person had died after a crash along River Road near the L'Auberge Casino.
+Two people, including a 15-year-old, died at the scene.

-First responders said, around 8:40 p.m., a vehicle crashed into a power pole shortly along River Road near Gardere Lane and L’auberge Crossing.
+First responders said that, around 8:40 p.m.
+Monday, a vehicle crashed into a power pole along River Road near Gardere Lane and L’Auberge Crossing.

 Trending News

-East Baton Rouge Parish deputies identified two of the people who died as 20-year-old Zacariah Johnson and 15-year-old Marqies Duncan Jr. The third victim, a 30-year-old man, has not been identified, while deputies work to notify next of kin.
+East Baton Rouge Parish deputies said Zacariah Johnson, 20, and Marqies Duncan Jr., 15, died Monday night.
+The third victim is a 30-year-old man, but his identity has not been released while deputies seek his relatives.

 More News